mk270/whitakers-words/programme.md

        This option instructs the program to assume that any all caps word is a proper name or similar designation.
 This convention is often used to designate speakers in a discussion or play.
-No dictionary can claim to be exaustive on proper names, so many such occur that would be called UNKNOWN.
-This contaminates the output in most cases, and it is often convenient to ignore these sperious UNKNOWN hits.
+No dictionary can claim to be exhaustive on proper names, so many such occur that would be called UNKNOWN.
+This contaminates the output in most cases, and it is often convenient to ignore these spurious UNKNOWN hits.
 This option implements that mode, and calls such words names.
 Any similar designations that are in the dictionary are handled in the normal manner, as are normal words in all caps.
 The default is Y(es).